herbiewalker/tryst/README.md

 Tryst keeps your most personal data on your phone and nowhere else — no account, no sync, and **no internet permission at all**, so the app *cannot* send your data anywhere.
-Inspired by the iOS app *Nice*, and built so privacy is the feature, not a footnote.
+Inspired by other tracking apps you need to pay for, and built so privacy is the feature, not a footnote.

 <table>
   <tr>